 Car Accidents Involving Elderly Drivers

 Taking the keys away from an elderly driver can be a difficult and emotional task.
 Elderly drivers do not want to lose their independence and often fail to recognize that their driving skills have deteriorated.
 Yet, statistical evidence demonstrates crash rates for drivers over age 70 begins to climb with yet a more dramatic increase after age 80.
 In some states, elderly drivers must renew in person or provide a statement certifying their fitness from a physician or take a road test, etc. However, in Tennessee, there are not any additional requirements for elderly drivers.
-Just like the general population, elderly drivers can renew online or in person every 8 years and they do not have to provide proof of adequate vision or physical fitness.Statistics on Elderly Drivers
+Just like the general population, elderly drivers can renew online or in person and they do not have to provide proof of adequate vision or physical fitness.Statistics on Elderly Drivers

 As a group, elderly drivers are not as dangerous as teenage drivers because they do tend to wear their seatbelts, drive at or below the speed limit and avoid risky behavior behind the wheel such as drinking and driving.
 Yet, there are some troubling statistics especially considering the State of Tennessee does not impose any special checks on their fitness to drive: